 The site, managed by Austrade (the Australian Government’s trade, investment and education promotion agency) has a mobile-friendly design that makes it easy for students to browse courses and institutions on any handheld or desktop device.

-Potential students can also interact via social media, access information about scholarships and discover the stories of other students from New Caledonia, French Polynesia, Wallis and Futuna or elsewhere.
+Potential students can also interact via social media, access information about scholarships and discover the stories of other students from New Caledonia, Wallis and Futuna or elsewhere.

 The website includes information about Australia’s states and territories, as well as news and event feeds, in a selection of languages.

 Whether you are interested in enrolling in an Australian university or Vocational Education and Training (VET) college, learning English, or attending school, we invite you to visit the website to try out its new features and to learn more about studying in Australia.

 If you wish to obtain an official document in New Caledonia stating your level of qualifications obtained in Australia, you can familiarise yourself with the procedure for the recognition of these studies by contacting Laura Guyette at the Maison de l’Etudiant: